Austrian prosecutors raid Raiffeisen CEO Sevelda's office

+Egypt plans to raise exports to $34 billion by 2020- Trade Ministry

+CAIRO, March 29 Egypt plans to raise exports to $34 billion from $19 billion by 2020, the Trade and Industry Ministry said in a statement on Wednesday.

-VIENNA Vienna corruption prosecutors raided the office of Raiffeisen Bank International (RBIV.VI) Chief Executive Karl Sevelda on Monday in a breach of trust investigation, a spokesman said.
+VIENNA Dec 17 Vienna corruption prosecutors raided the office of Raiffeisen Bank International Chief Executive Karl Sevelda on Monday in a breach of trust investigation, a spokesman said.

 The raid took place after investigations resulting from an anonymous complaint into the sale of parts of family-owned Styrian commodity trading company DCM Decometal, allegedly at below their true value, the spokesman said on Tuesday.